 Normal check-in is any time after 2:00 p.m. and check-out any time before 11:00 a.m., although special accommodations can be arranged for when needed and requested.

 Lodging at Henry's Fork Lodge

 Designed by award-winning architect (and avid fly fisherman) Joseph Esherick, Henry’s Fork Lodge perfectly complements the beauty of the natural surroundings and the big west.
 It’s a lodge where guests are welcomed like family, many returning year after year forming close bonds and friendships with the staff..
-Whether it’s reading a good book by the fireplace, or sharing the day’s fishing stories over cocktails and hors d’oeuvres on the veranda with the Tetons back dropped in the distance, it’s the perfect retreat to unwind and reflect on the day’s adventures and those to come.
+Whether it’s reading a good book by the fireplace, or sharing the day’s fishing stories over cocktails and hors d’oeuvres on the veranda overlooking the river, it’s the perfect retreat to unwind and reflect on the day’s adventures and those to come.

 The main lodge features six individually appointed guest rooms, including two deluxe suites with oversized fireplaces and spectacular views of the Henry's Fork.
 Gourmet meals, served in the dining room, are renowned throughout the region with most ingredients locally sourced.
 Adjacent to the main lodge are eight cottage suites, all with separate bedrooms, sitting rooms, and cozy fireplaces.

 The diversity of trout waters accessed from Henry’s Fork Lodge is extensive and there’s something for everyone.

 The Henry’s Fork has rightly been called the greatest dry fly stream in the world for its big wild rainbows, tremendous insect hatches and spectacular alpine setting.
 It offers at least 50 miles of the most varied water in the Rockies, including miles of beginner-friendly water that has offered many of our guests their first catch and triggered a lifelong love